Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 ???+ info ".CSNAP File Type"
     The .csnap (Cognigy Snapshot) file type is a dedicated proprietary file type that can only be uploaded and opened within the Snapshot tool of a Cognigy.AI v4 platform.
 We don't provide any tooling to open a Snapshot outside of Cognigy.AI.
 The data in your Snapshots will be encrypted as it also Snapshots also contain potentially sensitive data in the form of Cognigy Connections.

-### Deleting a Snapshot
-Once you reach the maximum number of Snapshots in your Virtual Agent, you have to start deleting older Snapshots.
-It is essential to make sure that no Endpoint is currently pointing to the Snapshot you are about to delete!

-In order to actually delete the Snapshot, do the following:

-  * Select "Delete" by clicking the three-dot menu for a Snapshot you want to remove
-  * Click on "Confirm" in the dialog that will open
-  * A new task will be created and your Snapshot will be removed

-???+ danger "Check usage of your Snapshot!"
-    Endpoints in production should point to Snapshots.
-It is important that you first check whether no Endpoints are any longer pointing to the Snapshot you want to remove.
-Removing a Snapshot which is still being referenced by one of your Endpoints will break the conversations for your customers!

 ### Upload a Snapshot
 The use case for uploading a Snapshot is usually to deploy its Flows into production.
 Since Snapshots life within Virtual Agents as other resources, you have to either first create a new Virtual Agent or upload the Snapshot in one of your existing ones.